Skin (Sarabeth)

-"Skin (Sarabeth)" (listed on the album, Feels Like Today, as just "Skin") is a song written by Doug Johnson and Joe Henry, and performed by American country music group Rascal Flatts.
+"Skin (Sarabeth)" (listed on the album, Feels Like Today, as just "Skin") is a song written by Doug Johnson and Joe Henry, and recorded by American country music group Rascal Flatts.
 The song was originally a hidden track on the first shipment of their album, Feels Like Today, and charted in mid-2005 as an album cut (just called "Skin" at the time) while the single "Fast Cars and Freedom" was climbing the charts.
 "Skin" became a single in late-2005, peaking at #2 on US country charts, and #42 on the Billboard Hot 100 chart.
 It was later named "Skin (Sarabeth)" on their Greatest Hits Volume 1.

 Content

 Skin (Sarabeth) is about a girl from Kentucky named Sarabeth who falls ill, and while ill, notices that she has a persistent bruise.
-A visit to hospital results in a diagnosis of leukemia ("between the red cells and white, something's not right"), a form of cancer that requires chemotherapy.
+A visit to hospital results in a diagnosis of Leukemia ("between the red cells and white, something's not right"), a form of cancer that requires chemotherapy.
 Sarabeth is afraid of the effects that the therapy may have on her, notably hair loss, and draws comfort from her dream of dancing with her boyfriend at her high school prom.